thesaikot/LinuxRespin/README.md

 install respin

 If you are using Ubuntu - Consider switching to Debian.
-This is not for Ubuntu.
+This is NOT for Ubuntu.
 Debian.
 In the past, Ubuntu packages, dependency information and such was available.
 Thanks to a few choice words by some Ubuntu users, that changed on July 25, 2017!
 Thank you.